-The special case ELEMENT = SELECTED removes all elements previously selected by SELECT commands
+The special case ELEMENT = SELECTED removes all elements previously selected by SELECT commands by SELECT commands

 Note: MAD-X expects to find some special markers in a beam line and it is therefore dangerous to remove all markers from a sequence!
 In particular the START=... marker and markers added by a CYCLE command must never be removed from a sequence.